 What is electrolysis?
 Electrolysis is the only method of removing unwanted hair permanently.
 There are three approaches:

-1.Short-wave or radio frequencies (RF), commonly referred to as thermolysis, where a minute amount of energy in the form of heat is administered to the source of the root source of hair growth, destroying the hair from which the hair germinates.
+1.Short-wave or radio frequencies (RF), commonly referred to as thermolysis, where a minute amount of energy in the form of heat is administered to the root source of hair growth, destroying the hair from which the hair germinates.

 2.Galvanism or direct current, where a small amount of direct current (measured in miliampers) is induced into the hair follicle causing the water and salt in the tissue to form sodium hydroxide in the follicle cavity, chemically dissolving the root of the hair.
 This is the original form of permanent hair removal called electrolysis invented by Dr. Charles E. Michel in 1875 and from which the profession derives its name.